LordEvron/lordevron.github.io/_posts/2025-02-28-raw-socket-packet-capture.md

 ---

 In my [previous article](/2021/05/27/socket-families/), I introduced some basic examples of socket programming in Python.
 Now, we'll dive deeper into practical applications, specifically focusing on capturing and analyzing network traffic using raw sockets.
-This article will demonstrate how to capture packets at different layers of the network stack using [these 2 example scripts](https://github.com/LordEvron/PythonRawSocketSniffers), providing hands-on examples of how to dissect and understand the data flowing through your network.
+This article will demonstrate how to capture packets at different layers of the network stack using [these 2 example scripts](https://github.com/LordEvron/PythonRawSocketSniffers), providing hands-on examples of how to parse/decode and understand the data packets on your network.

 To better understand these examples, it's important to briefly touch upon the OSI (Open Systems Interconnection) model.